Voriconazole (By mouth)

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not refrigerate or freeze the mixed suspension.
-The mixed suspension should be kept at room temperature and used within 14 days.
-Throw away any unused medicine for more than 14 days.
-Ask your doctor if you need a new prescription.
+Store it at room temperature and use it within 14 days.

 Drugs and Foods to Avoid: